ananyadua1/Mean-Variance-Calculator/README.md

 📊 A Python calculator that computes mean, variance, standard deviation, max, min, and sum from nine numbers.

-📂 Project Structure
-├── main.py               # Runs the calculator with a test case ├── mean_var_std.py       # Contains the calculate() function
-└── README.md             # Project documentation
+This project demonstrates how to perform basic statistical calculations in Python using NumPy.
+The program takes a list of nine numbers, reshapes it into a 3×3 matrix, and then computes descriptive statistics row-wise, column-wise, and for the entire matrix.

 ⚡ Features

-- Accepts 9 numbers.
+✔️ Input validation (ensures exactly 9 numbers are provided)

-- Reshapes input into a 3x3 matrix.
+✔️ Reshaping into a 3x3 matrix

+✔️ Calculates:

+- Mean

+- Variance

+- Standard Deviation

+- Maximum

+- Minimum

-- Calculates values:
+- Sum

-- Across columns (axis = 0)

-- Across rows (axis = 1)

-- Across the entire matrix

-🎯 Learning Goals

-Use NumPy for mathematical and statistical operations.

-Work with 3x3 matrices created from lists.

-Return results in a structured dictionary format.
+✔️ Results returned in a dictionary format

-Practice modular Python programming.